fametrano/fametrano.github.io/_pages/bbt202210-essec.md

 ---
 layout: page
-title: Bitcoin & Cryptoassets Course
+title: Bitcoin & Crypto-assets Course
-description: Bitcoin & Cryptoassets course, including slides, code, videos, etc.
+description: Bitcoin & Crypto-assets course, including slides, code, videos, etc.
 permalink: /bbt202210-essec/
 ---

-## Bitcoin & Cryptoassets, October-December 2022
+## Bitcoin & Crypto-assets, October-December 2022

-with Ferdinando Ametrano and Andrea Roncoroni
+with Ferdinando Ametrano (B00808399 AT essec DOT edu) and Andrea Roncoroni

 Département of Finance, ESSEC Business School
 3 Bernard Hirsch, 95021 Cergy-Pontoise Cedex

-The course is for the students of ESSEC Business School only;
-anyone else, please consider <https://dgi.io/workshop>.

 ## Learning objectives

-The course is an introduction to bitcoin and cryptoassets.
+The course is about bitcoin and cryptoasset, their economic rationale and potential.

-Financial markets, investing, and monetary theory are the focus of the course;
-anyway, game theory, computer science (distributed systems, distributed consensus), and cryptography elements are examined too, in the attempt to properly convey the interdisciplinarity of the topic and appreciate its relevance.
+Financial markets, investing, and monetary theory are the focus of the course; anyway, game theory, computer science (distributed systems, distributed consensus), and cryptography elements are examined too, in the attempt to properly convey the interdisciplinarity of the topic and appreciate its relevance.

+Focusing mainly on Bitcoin as reference cryptoasset, the course will also cover Ethereum, smart assets, ICO, NFT, and the general applicability of blockchain technology.

+The frontier of monetary engineering will be explored

 ## Prerequisites